7sDream/remda/README.md

 Use `cargo run --example` to get examples list, then choose one to run.

-For example, to get final scene in section 13.1 of《Ray Tracing in One Weekend》, run
+For example, to get final scene in section 13.1 of *Ray Tracing in One Weekend*, run

 ```bash
 cargo run --example rtow_13_1 --release